richard-to/mesop-app-maker/README.md

-# Mesop AI Editor
+# Mesop App Maker

-Editor to generate Mesop apps using LLMs
+Editor to generate, edit, and view Mesop apps using LLMs.